The importance of an eLearning program

 - improve online training ROI.

-Tugela People provide a full System Integration and HR Automation Service.
+Tugela People provides a full System Integration and Process Automation Service.

 What is eLearning?